 - This can make the helmet a little chin heavy

 Whatever your choice ends up being, just make sure that you weigh your own needs and wants against what the results of each mounting position will provide you with.
-To be honest, the best way for you to figure out the place to mount your action camera on your motorcycle helmet is through some simple trial and error.
+To be honest, the best way for you to figure out the place to mount your GoPro on your motorcycle helmet is through some simple trial and error.